Infant Acid Reflux: How to Resolve it For Your Baby?

-This is a more long-lasting (chronic) version of GER.
-This is more common in adults than infants.
-It's unlikely your baby has GERD.
+GERD is a more long-lasting (chronic) version of GER.
+GERD is more common in adults than in infants.
+So it's unlikely your baby has GERD.

-Usually, Infant Reflux will go away once the baby's LES matures and their nervous system fully develops; usually, between 6 to 18 months of age at which time the symptoms will subside on their own.
-In 5% of babies, GER may continue as toddlers.
+Infant Reflux will often go away once the baby's LES matures and their nervous system fully develops; usually, between 6 to 18 months of age, the symptoms will subside on their own.
+However, in 5% of babies, GER may continue as toddlers.

 However, for the time being, watching your baby suffer from infant acid reflux can be a heart-wrenching experience.
-Since babies can only communicate by crying, it is much more difficult to know for certain that your baby has infant reflux.
+In addition, since babies can only communicate by crying, it is much more challenging to know that your baby has infant reflux.